 PM10 – tiny particulate matter small enough to be inhaled into the deepest part of the lung – is monitored in OECD countries because it can harm human health and reduce life expectancy.
-In Switzerland, PM10 levels are 22.0 micrograms per cubic meter, higher than the OECD average of 20.9 micrograms per cubic meter, and the annual guideline limit of 20 micrograms per cubic meter set by the World Health Organization.
+In Switzerland, PM10 levels are 19.8 micrograms per cubic meter, slightly lower than the OECD average of 20.1 micrograms per cubic meter, and the annual guideline limit of 20 micrograms per cubic meter set by the World Health Organization.

 Access to clean water is fundamental to human well-being.
 Despite significant progress in OECD countries in reducing water pollution, improvements in freshwater quality are not always easy to discern.
-In Switzerland, 95% of people say they are satisfied with water quality.
-This figure is higher than the OECD average of 84% and suggests Switzerland has been successful in providing good quality water to its inhabitants.
+In Switzerland, 95% of people say they are satisfied with water quality, higher than the OECD average of 84%.

 More ResourcesHow's Life? at a Glance OECD Environmental Outlook to 2030

 Governance – Switzerland expand